BestReviews is reader-supported and may earn an affiliate commission. Details

-The written guide is more vague on instructions than the online video.
+The written guide is vaguer in the instructions than the online video.

-Comes with acrylic paint, brush, and a set of instructions.
+This set comes with acrylic paint, a brush, and a set of instructions.
 Easy to use.
 Introduces users to mixing and blending colors.
 Instructions are detailed and simple to follow.

 Buyers have found that some of the smaller areas lack numbers.